2203A52096/digital-wellbeing/README.md

 #### 9. **Feature Importance**

-Used `RandomForestRegressor.feature_importances_` to rank the importance of each input variable in prediction.
+Used _RandomForestRegressor.feature_importances__ to rank the importance of each input variable in prediction.

 ---

-### 📊 Results Summary
+### Results Summary

 * **Linear Regression** is overfitting (R² ≈ 1.00).
 * **Random Forest and XGBoost** performed well, showing robust predictions.